 There’s a whole world of hope, heartbreak and healing in Savanah’s songs.
-The instrumentation on her music is warm and spacious, giving the singer room to weave her magic and underscoring Savanah’s lyricism with melodies and beats that evoke far horizons, warm fires on winters nights and a sense of peace amongst the maelstrom of modern life.
+Warm, spacious instrumentation gives her distinctive voice room to shine, pairing heartfelt lyricism with melodies that evoke far horizons, crackling campfires and a sense of peace amongst the maelstrom of modern life.

 Reflecting on her journey, Savanah says, “Music has always been a part of me.
 It’s in my blood.”
-Always charting her own course as a woman and an artist, one thing remains certain — wherever Savanah Solomon shares her music, her audience continues to grow, and they stay.
+Always charting her own course as a woman and an artist, one thing remains certain — wherever Savanah Solomon shares her music, her audience continues to grow.

 “If Jewel and Joni Mitchell had a love child, it would be Savanah Solomon”~ Rose Parker